oatzy/oatzy.github.io/_posts/2024-01-20-hidden-message-ternary-scarf.md

 where `n0` is the number of `0` digits, etc. [^3]

-For example, in worst case scenario, all digits the same, we get
+For example, in the worst case scenario, where all the digits are the same, we get

 ```jsx
 6/6 * log3(6/6) + 0 + 0 = log3(1) = 0
 ```

-and in the best case, two of each digit, we get
+and in the best case, with two of each digit, we get

 ```jsx
 3 * ( -2/6 * log3(2/6) ) = (3 * -1/3) * log3(1/3) = -1 * -1 = 1
 ```

-So now we can smash (multiple) the balance score together with the spread score to get a combined score for a given pair of codes, e.g.
+So now we can smash (multiply) the balance score together with the spread score to get a combined score for a given pair of codes, e.g.

 ```jsx
 s(121, 102) = (4/5) * (log3(6)/6 + log3(2)/2 + log3(3)/3)